 The potential application of devices to monitor their lung condition remotely – and the additional benefits to clinicians and hospitals – were outlined in a session at MEDICA 2020.

 Designed and made by Scottish-based advanced ultrasound sensors company Novosound, the company’s Chief Technology Officer Dr Dave Hughes believes the wearable lung device could also play a pivotal role during the ongoing coronavirus pandemic.
-While still in the process of moving towards clinical trials, Dr Hughes will discuss how Novosound’s innovative, thin-film, ultrasound technology has been used to develop a wearable lung device to allow remote monitoring of lung disease at home.
+While still in the process of moving towards clinical trials, Dr Hughes discussed how Novosound’s innovative, thin-film, ultrasound technology has been used to develop a wearable lung device to allow remote monitoring of lung disease at home.

-In his presentation to MEDICA 2020 entitled “The future of lung diagnosis and recovery management with wearable ultrasound sensors,” he will also discuss how the remote device can transmit results to clinicians, minimise face-to-face contact, and reduce use of more expensive hospital-based imaging facilities.
+In his presentation to MEDICA 2020 entitled “The future of lung diagnosis and recovery management with wearable ultrasound sensors,” he also discussed how the remote device can transmit results to clinicians, minimise face-to-face contact, and reduce use of more expensive hospital-based imaging facilities.
 Speaking to Healthcare in Europe ahead of the conference, Dr Hughes said: “At a time when the demands on healthcare and social services are at a critical level, the wearable lung device will allow remote monitoring at home.”

 With the need to keep patients out of hospital during the pandemic due to infection risk and bed shortages, demand for the remote monitoring of health has taken on a new importance during the coronavirus crisis.
 “By enabling the continuous monitoring of patients at home, more people stay out of hospital which reduces the risk of infection and helps to free up bed capacity and lessen the burden on healthcare services,” he added.